siloni07/Catalog-item-project/Readme.md

 ```
 python project.py
 ```
-* Use Chrome or Firefox to render website[here](http://localhost:8071/).Once your website is rendered.
+* Use Chrome or Firefox to render website (http://localhost:8071/).Once your website is rendered.
 You can view different sports categories by clicking on sport's name.
 You need to login using _click here to login_ button on top rightmost corner.
 Once authenticated using gmail sign-on,one can create,update,delete various sports items.
 * All the latest menu items which will be added into the website will start coming under *Latest Menu Items* slab.